Jurata railway station

 Jurata railway station is a railway stop serving the town of Jurata, in the Pomeranian Voivodeship, Poland.
-The station is located on the Reda–Hel railway.
+The station is located on the Reda–Hel railway line.
 The train services are operated by Przewozy Regionalne.

 The station used to be known as Helaheide.

 Modernisation

 The station was rebuilt during 2015 as part of the modernisation of the Reda–Hel railway.

 Train services

 The station is served by the following services: